Back to stories list

 All the time Anansi’s young son had been standing at the bottom of the tree watching.
 He said, “Wouldn’t it be easier to climb if you tied the pot to your back instead?”
 Anansi tried tying the clay pot full of wisdom to his back, and it really was a lot easier.

-Inshita yonse iyi, umwana umulumendo uwakwa Anansi aliminine mwisamba lyamuti aletamba.
-Epakusosa ati, “bushe tacayangukepo ngacakuti mwaka impoto panuma?”
-Efyo Anansi aeseshe ukukaka inongo panuma nokwanguka cayanguka.
+Inshita yonse ii, umulumendo umwana uwakwa Anansi aiminiine mwisamba lya muti aletamba.
+Epakusosa ati, “Bushe teeti cangukeko nga mwakakiliile inongo panuma?”
+Efyo Anansi aeseshe ukukaka inongo ya maano panuma, awe no kwanguka cayanguka.

 In no time he reached the top of the tree.
 But then he stopped and thought, “I’m supposed to be the one with all the wisdom, and here my son was cleverer than me!”
 Anansi was so angry about this that he threw the clay pot down out of the tree.